This post may contain affiliate links.

-Sphynx cats that are lightly coloured like the white or mink will become dirtier than those that are dark-coloured like the black or brown.
-This means that the dirt on the lightly coloured sphynx will be more evident much sooner and will require more frequent baths.
-While the darker shade skin tone will be perfect to camouflage dirt therefore baths can be less frequent.
+Sphynx cats that are lightly colored like white or mink will become dirtier than those that are dark colored like black or brown.
+This means that the dirt on the lightly colored sphynx will be more evident much sooner and will require more frequent baths.
+While the darker shade skin tone will be perfect to camouflage dirt, therefore, baths can be less frequent.

-Other reasons why sphynx cats get so dirty includes.
+Other reasons why sphynx cats get so dirty include.

-1. Some cats skin will release more oils than others.
-Which will attract more dirt, dust and even bacteria.
-This increase in secreted oils will make their bodies greasy and any surface where they rub themselves on or sit, they will pick up the dirt.
+1. Some cats’ skin will release more oils than others.
+Which will attract more dirt, dust, and even bacteria.
+This increase in secreted oils will make their bodies greasy and any surface where they rub themselves on or sit will pick up the dirt.

 2. Sphynx cats that sweat a lot can become very dirty.
 The sweat together with the oils will result in the cat’s skin becoming extra greasy almost sticky like wax.
 Creating the ideal scene to attract dirt.

-4. The environment a sphynx cat lives is also a factor to consider.
-Depending on where the cat spends it’s time is normally what they will imprint on themselves.
+4. The environment a sphynx cat lives in is also a factor to consider.
+Depending on where the cat spends its time is normally what they will imprint on themselves.
 So if the place is clean and tidy chances are they won’t become so dirty.
-Also, some cats may roam around at home into the bathroom, rooms and hard to reach areas and as they go they will pick up dirt that will stick to their skin.
+Also, some cats may roam around at home in the bathroom, rooms, and hard-to-reach areas and as they go they will pick up dirt that will stick to their skin.

 5. Type of litter used.
-Normally cat litter that is dark coloured and dusty will make the cat dirtier.
+Normally cat litter that is dark colored and dusty will make the cat dirtier.
 Wood pellets are known for being dusty and will make your sphynx cat dirtier.
-So choose a light coloured natural fibre litter to help your sphynx stay clean.
+So choose a light-colored natural fiber litter to help your sphynx stay clean.

-- Daily cat clothes, perfect for absorbing excess body oil.
+- Daily cat clothes, are perfect for absorbing excess body oil.